JovianX/Service-Hub/README.md

 # JovianX Service Hub
 JovianX **Service Hub** is a tool to create and manage a Self-Service for your internal stakeholders.
 It allows exposing on-demand catalog of infrastrucutre services (for example databases, s3 buckets, Airflow workflow execution, services with pre-configured or pre-loaded datasets , etc') via a simple to follow Web UI and CLI.

-(Service Hub is commonly used by Platform and DevOps Engineers).
+Service Hub is commonly used by Platform and DevOps Engineers)

 # How Service Hub works?
 Serivce Hub allows internal users to create services from a catalog, the catalog is based on serivce tempaltes that you can create and manage.
 A temaptle defines 4 optinal etlements: **Inputs**, **Components**, **Hooks**, and **Outputs**.
 Serivce Hub has native integration with Kubernets, components can be defined with Helm charts and Kubernets objects.